 All buses plying the main road to East Sabah actually pass the entrance of the Kinabalu National Park - tell the driver that you intend to get out at the park.
-Buses leave regularly from the north bus terminal in Kota Kinabalu; the ride takes around two hours and tickets cost $5.
+Buses leave regularly from the north bus terminal in Kota Kinabalu; the ride takes around two hours.
 Buses traveling west from Sandakan take around six hours to reach the park entrance.

 Buses crossing Sabah usually take a break in the village of Ranau - about 67 miles from Kota Kinabalu.
 Despite being a part of the national park, the only real attraction in Ranau is the Poring Hot Springs.